Jhunjhunwala's last public appearance was at Akasa Air's inaugural flight | Business

 - India

-Rakesh Jhunjhunwala, who held a 40 percent stake in Akasa Air, appeared publicly for the last time at the airline's inaugural flight between Mumbai and Ahmedabad on August 7.
+Rakesh Jhunjhunwala, who held 40 per cent stake in Akasa Air, appeared publicly for the last time at the airline's inaugural flight between Mumbai and Ahmedabad on August 7.

-"Normally a child is born in 9 months, we (Akasa Air) took 12 months.
-It would not have been possible without the cooperation of the Ministry of Civil Aviation," he had said in his short speech at the Mumbai airport.
+''Normally, a child is born in nine months.
+We (Akasa Air) took 12 months.
+It would not have been possible without the cooperation of the Ministry of Civil Aviation,'' Jhunjhunwala had said in his short speech at the Mumbai airport.

+Aviation Minister Jyotiraditya Scindia had virtually inaugurated the first flight of the airline from Delhi.

-"I must thank you (Aviation Minister Jyotiraditya Scindia) because people say that India has a very very bad bureaucracy but the cooperation that the Ministry of Civil Aviation has given us, is unbelievable," he had mentioned.
+''I must thank you (Scindia) because people say that India has a very very bad bureaucracy but the cooperation that the Ministry of Civil Aviation has given us, it is unbelievable,'' he had said.

-''We at Akasa cannot thank Mr. Jhunjhunwala enough for being an early believer in us and putting his trust and faith in us to build a world-class airline.
-Mr. Jhunjhunwalah had an invincible spirit, was deeply passionate about everything Indian and cared greatly for the wellbeing of our employees and customers,'' it said.
+''We at Akasa cannot thank Mr Jhunjhunwala enough for being an early believer is us and putting his trust and faith in us to build a world-class airline.
+Mr Jhunjhunwala had an invincible spirit, was deeply passionate about everything Indian and cared greatly for the wellbeing of our employees and customers,'' it said.

-Dube said Akasa Air will honor Jhunjhunwalah's legacy, values, and belief in us by striving to run a great airline.
+Dube said Akasa Air will honour Jhunjhunwalah's legacy, values and belief in the business by striving to run a great airline.

 Akasa Air, a low-cost carrier, is currently operating flights on the Mumbai-Ahmedabad and Bengaluru-Kochi routes.
 It will start operating services on the Bengaluru-Mumbai route and Chennai-Mumbai route on August 19 and September 15, respectively.

-According to sources, Jhunjhunwala did not interfere in the airline's technical matters, leaving them to be handled by other co-founders such as Dube, Aditya Ghosh, and Belson Coutinho, who are seasoned aviation professionals.
+According to sources, Jhunjhunwala did not interfere in the airline's technical matters, leaving them to be handled by other co-founders Dube, Aditya Ghosh and Belson Coutinho, who are seasoned aviation professionals.

-Jhunjhunwala and his team were involved in the airline only on issues where they had substantial inputs to give, they said.
+Jhunjhunwala and his team were involved in the airline only on issues where they had substantial and solid inputs to give, the sources said.

-The airline, which is the newest entrant in the highly competitive Indian aviation market, has started operations at a time when competition is quite fierce among Indian carriers as they are in a recovery phase post the COVID-19 pandemic, they mentioned.
+The airline, which is the newest entrant in the highly competitive Indian aviation market, has started operations at a time when competition is quite fierce among Indian carriers as they are in a recovery phase post COVID-19, they mentioned.

-In the coming days, Akasa Air's strategy will remain to start operations from tier-2 and tier-3 cities and avoid highly competitive metro-to-metro routes, they noted.
+In the coming days, Akasa Air's strategy will be to start operations from tier-2 and tier-3 cities and avoid highly competitive metro-to-metro routes, they noted.

+Indian carriers, just like their global carriers, were battered by the pandemic, which had curtailed air travel drastically.

+In a statement, India's largest carrier IndiGo commended Jhunjhunwala's recent contribution to Indian aviation sector with Akasa Air's launch.

 The airline will receive all 72 planes within the next five years.